Skip to content

 So far, so good.
 What is interesting now, however, is what happens next:

-Once the customer has ordered their custom configured product, this "unique manufacturing order" must go into production.
-For example, you may need to stock certain components for production, create a customized bill of materials, or create specific production instructions for people and machines.
-The same goes for quality control.
-These tasks and functions are not managed by the CPQ solution, but by the central enterprise resource planning system.
-A configurator front-end is not enough - the ERP system must also be able to handle configurations.
-This creates a paradoxical situation: complex rules must now be stored, linked, and coordinated in both worlds.
+Once the customer has ordered their individually configured product, this "unique production order" must go into production.
+This means that certain components must be kept in stock for production, an individual parts list must be generated and specific production instructions must be created for people and machines.
+The same applies to quality inspection.
+These tasks and functions are not performed by the CPQ solution but by the central merchandise management system.
+A configurator front end is therefore not enough - the ERP system must also be able to handle configurations.
+This creates a paradoxical situation: complex rules now have to be stored, linked and coordinated in both worlds.

-It goes without saying that the products must also be configurable and modular from a technical point of view.
+It is obvious that the products must also be technically configurable and modular.
 Therefore, the tools and systems of product development and design, i.e. PDM (Product Data Management), PLM (Product Lifecycle Management) and CAD (Computer Aided Design), are also involved in the successful realization of product configuration.
-After all, product development is always the source of all the rules that are later needed in CPQ and ERP.
-Product development also determines which variants are technically possible and feasible, and defines which components are required for which configurations.
-And it ensures that a visualization of the configuration can be generated with the corresponding 3-D and CAD models.
+This is because product development is always the source for all rules that are subsequently implemented and required in CPQ and merchandise management.
+Product development also determines which variants are technically possible and sensible and defines which components are required for which configuration.
+And with the corresponding 3D and CAD models, it ensures that a visualization of the configuration can be generated.

-You see: Many different systems and specialist departments have to be interlinked so that individual product worlds can be created.
-Simply implementing a variant configuration system, i.e. a CPQ system, is not enough.
+You see: Many different systems and specialist departments must be interlinked so that individual product worlds can be created.
+Simply one system for Variant configuration, a CPQ systemwon't be sufficient.

 But how can this "Orchestra of Systems" be brought together into a harmonious sound?